cwolock/cwolock.github.io/research.md

 ## Research interests
 I am broadly interested in statistics and biostatistics with a current focus on:
-* Nonparametric statistics
+* Nonparametric and semiparametric statistics
 * Survival analysis
 * Machine learning
-* Applications to public health, medicine, and biology
+* Methods for epidemiological data
+* Methods for health system data

 ---